- A diversified tax strategy can help your assets last longer and optimize savings toward financial goals.

 - Individual retirement accounts offer a tax benefit today or when you retire, depending on the type.

-- Following is a summary of traditional and Roth IRAs to consider with your advisor and tax professional.
+- Following is a summary of traditional and Roth IRAs to consider with your financial advisor and tax professional.

 You spend years accumulating retirement savings, much of it in tax-deferred accounts such as a 401(k) or a 403(b).
 Individual retirement accounts (IRAs) offer potential benefits today or when you retire by helping you diversify how your investments may be taxed.
 Traditional and Roth are common IRA types.